 X. Reporting to the System Office.
 Each constituent institution shall provide to the System Office, upon request of the president or president’s designee, relevant information regarding D&I operations, programs, and activities of the constituent institution.
 These items shall be reported in a format recommended by the D&I Council and approved by the president or president’s designee.
 Such information, at a minimum, shall include the items described in section IX., subsections A., through D., above.

 XI.
-Reporting to the Board of Governors Committee on Personnel and Tenure.
-No later than every 24 months, or sooner at the request of the committee chair, the president or president’s designee shall provide an update to the Committee on Personnel and Tenure regarding the D&I activities of the constituent institutions.
+Reporting to the Board of Governors Committee on University Personnel.
+No later than every 24 months, or sooner at the request of the committee chair, the president or president’s designee shall provide an update to the Committee on University Personnel regarding the D&I activities of the constituent institutions.

 XII.
 Opportunities for Dissemination of D&I Policies and Information